This post may contain affiliate links. Please read our disclosure policy.

 • Refrigerator: If you happen to have leftover sauce, you can reheat it but proceed with caution.
 Add a teaspoon or two of milk/cream to the pasta and sauce, then simmer it over low heat or heat in the microwave at 50% power, stirring often, until warmed through.
 Reheat slowly and stir frequently or the sauce can break and create a greasy mess.

-• Freezer: Freeze Alfredo sauce by itself (no pasta) in an airtight container or freezer bag for up to 6 months.
+• Freezer: Freeze the sauce by itself (no pasta) in an airtight container or freezer bag for up to 6 months.
 To reheat, thaw in the fridge overnight, then place the sauce in a saucepan on the stove over low heat.
 Stir constantly until heated through to avoid breaking the sauce (when the cream and butter separate and your lovely sauce becomes a greasy mess).
 Make fresh pasta when you’re ready to use the sauce.

 • Salt your pasta.
 The sauce won’t need any added salt, but do add salt to your pasta water.
 At least a tablespoon or two to 4-5 quarts of boiling water.